 Approval of Dates.
 The Calendar of Meetings and Filing Dates shall be prepared by the Administrative Officer and approved by the MPC, wherein the MPC shall be responsible for approving a coordinated calendar for the Technical Review Committee and the Plat Committee.

 Maintenance.
-The Calendar of Meeting and Filing Dates shall be reviewed and updated annually by the Administrative Officer and posted in the McCordsville Town Hall or on the town’s website.
+The Calendar of Meeting and Filing Dates shall be reviewed and updated annually by the Administrative Officer and posted on the town’s website.

 Article 6: Petition Hearing Procedures